-In cases where the EEG is connected to the distribution network in a location which is serviced by multiple Transmission-Distribution connection sites, the energy will be apportioned between the connection sites in accordance with an appropriate 'engineering' calculation.
-This calculation will take into consideration the topology of the network and how the energy flows through the network to the relevant Transmission-Distribution connection site.
+In cases where the EEG is connected to the distribution network in a location which is serviced by multiple terminal substations, the energy will be apportioned between the terminal substations in accordance with an appropriate 'engineering' calculation.
+This calculation will take into consideration the topology of the network and how the energy flows through the network to the relevant terminal substation.
 TasNetworks must disclose, as requested, the basis of any such calculation to the EEG in question.

-If more than one EEG is allocated to the same Transmission-Distribution connection site, the assessment of avoided TUoS will be based on the coincident output of those generators, with any savings apportioned between generators on a proportional basis.
+If more than one EEG is allocated to the same terminal substation the assessment of avoided TUoS will be based on the coincident output of those generators, with any savings apportioned between generators on a proportional basis.